etiennedescamps/SAT4J_planning/README.md

 java -cp classes;lib/* fr.uga.pddl4j.mcts.SAT4JPlannerConfiguration {domain file name} {problem file name}
 ```

-The planner will use benchmark PDDL files located in the 'resources' directory
+The planner will use PDDL files located in the 'resources' directory for its
-for its domain and problem instanciation.
-Simply put the files you wish to use
+domain and problem instanciation.
+Simply put the files you wish to usein it and
-in it and use them as arguments without the .pddl extension.
-A simple way to test
+use them as arguments without the .pddl extension.
+A simple way to test how it
-how it works is to use 'domain' and 'p01' as arguments.
+works is to use 'domain' and 'p01' as arguments.

 Once the files have been successfully loaded, it will take some time for the
 planning to occur, after which a written explanation of the plan will be displayed.